help.ielm

 Output

-- The tabular output is the same structure as described in ‘Run iELM’, accept only one table is displayed that contains all the interactions and the queried proteins are displayed to the left of the UniProt IDs.
+As with the iELM section the output is divided into two sections:- The tabular output is the same structure as described in ‘Run iELM’, accept only one table is displayed that contains all the interactions and the queried proteins are displayed to the left of the UniProt IDs.
 There is also an additional button called ‘Interaction’.
 Clicking this button leads to the production of a graphical representation of the protein-protein-interaction network linked to this interaction.
 An additional table displays those proteins associations not predicted to be SLiM-mediated.

 - The graphical output contains the modular architecture as outlined above as well as a network of all the connecting interactions in one connection cluster of up to 75 proteins.
 The originally produced network is based on the best score but can be altered by pressing the ‘Interaction’ button.
 The edges of the network are coloured depending of the type of interactions and the nodes are coloured depending on whether they contain a SLiM, a SLiM-binding domain or both.
 The width of the edges reflects the score assigned by the method.